robhami/ZTM_Final_Project_Backend_Database/05_get_user_profiles.md

 	});

 ```
-  Add in check to see if user exists as found is not working now.
+### User valid check and catch error ###
+Look at user length to define if value exists and add a catch error if something else goes wrong.

 ```